General Outline of Evaluation

 Grievance Redressal Mechanism

-- Level 1: Dept. Level: The department cell chaired by the Head; and Dept. coordinator and teacher in-charge, as members.
+- Level 1: Department Level: The department cell chaired by the Head; and Dept. coordinator and teacher in-charge, as members.

 - Level 3: University Level: A Committee constituted by the Vice-Chancellor as Chairman and Pro-Vice-Chancellor, Convener - Syndicate sub-committee on Students Discipline and Welfare, Chairman- Board of Examinations as members and the Controller of Examination as member-secretary.